masumi-network/kodosumi/docs/why.md

-# why kodosumi
+# why Kodosumi

-kodosumi was built to address the challenges in developing and operating agentic services.
+Kodosumi was built to address the challenges in developing and operating agentic services.
 Agentic services are autonomous systems that solve real-world problems.
 Agents run in distributed environments and require effective coordination, monitoring, and interaction.

-kodosumi provides a comprehensive solution to these challenges through:
+Kodosumi provides a comprehensive solution to these challenges through:

 1. **Real-time Monitoring and Interaction**
    - Live monitoring of running services